Xceptance/xlt-documentation/content/en/load-testing/Manual/440-result-browser.md

 ### Element Inspection

-Since the right-hand side output of an action represents the associated state of a page, you can use the output to inspect the page elements and their state.
+Since the right-hand side output of an action represents the state of its associated page, you can use the output to inspect the page elements and their state.
 Simply use the inspection tool of your browser (e.g. Chrome Developer Tools) or plugin to analyze the page and its elements.

 As described earlier, the output of an action shows the state of the page after a user interaction (with all the associated requests) was executed.
 The page output of an action does not include `<script>` commands.
 These have been removed by XLT to avoid script execution while you are reviewing the output in your browser.